-Title

-Disclosure of

-Interests in

-Summary

-AASB 12 includes all

-value determined.

-Consequential amendments were also made to other standards via AASB 2011-8.

-disclosures relating to an entity's

-Reference

-AASB 12

-Other Entities interests in subsidiaries, joint arrangements, associates and structures entities.
-New disclosures have been introduced about the judgments made by management to determine whether control exists, and to require summarised information about joint arrangements, associates and structured entities and subsidiaries with non-controlling interests.
-Union to the extent that they apply to the securitisation arrangements with the Portavia Trust.
-The Consolidated Entity has not elected for early adoption of this Standard.
-AASB 13 Fair Value Measurement AASB 13 establishes a single source of guidance for determining the fair value of assets and liabilities.
-AASB 13 does not change when an entity is required to use fair value, but rather, provides guidance on how to determine fair value when fair value is required or permitted.
-Application of this definition may result in different fair values being determined for the relevant assets.
-AASB 13 also expands the disclosure requirements for all assets or liabilities carried at fair value.
-This includes information about the assumptions made and the qualitative impact of those assumptions on the fair 1 January 2013 The guidance is unlikely to significantly impact Fair Value outcomes for the Consolidated Entity.
-The Consolidated entity presently applies Fair Value accounting to derivatives used to manage fixed rate risk and takes the fair value adjustments as movements in retained earnings equity rather than through profit or loss.
-1 July 2013 date of standard
+Reference Title Summary Application date of standard Impact on Consolidated Entity financial result Application date for company AASB 12 Disclosure of Interests in Other Entities IFRS 12 includes all disclosures relating to an entity's interests in subsidiaries, joint arrangements, associates and structures entities.
+New disclosures have been introduced about the judgements made by management to determine whether control exists, and to require summarised information about joint arrangements, associates and structured entities and subsidiaries with non-controlling interests.
+The new standard is available for early adoption for periods ending on or after 31 December 2011 and is applicable to annual reporting periods beginning on or after 1 January 2013.
+2013 These changes will be relevant to the Credit Union to the extent that they apply to the securitisation arrangements with the Portavia Trust.
+31 December 2013

+Reference Title Summary Application date of standard Impact on Consolidated Entity financial result Application date for company AASB 13 Fair Value IFRS 13 establishes a single 31 The guidance is unlikely to 31 Measurement source of guidance under IFRS December significantly impact Fair December AASB for determining the fair value of 2013 Value outcomes for the 2013 2011-8 Amendments assets and liabilities.
+IFRS 13 Consolidated Entity.
+The to Australian does not change when an entity Consolidated entity Accounting is required to use fair value, but presently applies Fair Standards rather, provides guidance on Value accounting to arising from how to determine fair value derivatives used to AASB 13 under IFRS when fair value is manage fixed rate risk and (September required or permitted by IFRS. takes the fair value 2011) Application of this definition may adjustments as result in different fair values movements in retained being determined for the earnings equity rather than 11, 2010-7, relevant assets. through profit or loss.
+101, 102, 108, IFRS 13 also expands the disclosure requirements for all assets or liabilities carried at fair value.
+This includes information about the assumptions made 140, 141, and the qualitative impact of 1004, 1023 & those assumptions on the fair 1038 and value determined.
+The new standard is available for early adoption for periods ending on 17, 19, 131 & or after 31 December 2011 and 132] is applicable to annual reporting periods beginning on or after 1 January 2013.
+L January 2013.
+I
-Application

-1 January

-Impact on Consolidated

-Entity financial result

-These changes will be

-relevant to the Credit

-Application

-date for

-company

-1 July 2013